-- Featured on Neil DeGrasse Tyson's TV show, Star Talk, on National Geographic.
-With Teddy from Westworld.
+- Clip of Schneider on Neil deGrasse Tyson's TV show, Star Talk, (the National Geographic Channel).
+Episode 10.

 - Interview at Edge.org: "The Future of the Mind."

 - Schneider's project with NASA is the subject of an episode on PBS TV (click here).